htangsmart/FitCloudPro-SDK-Android/README.md

 Turn the wristscreen settings

 #### 6.1.10、WarnHeartRateConfig
 Heart rate warning config.
 This feature is only supported when the `WristbandVersion#isExtWarnHeartRate()` is true.
+You can set early warning values for heart rate during exercise and heart rate during rest.

 #### 6.1.11、WarnBloodPressureConfig
 Blood pressure warning config.
-This feature is only supported when the `WristbandVersion#isExtWarnBloodPressure()` is true.
+This feature is only supported when the `WristbandVersion#isExtWarnBloodPressure()` is true.Upper and lower limits can be set separately for systolic and diastolic blood pressure.

 #### 6.1.12、NotDisturbConfig
 DND config.
 This feature is only supported when the `WristbandVersion#isExtNotDisturb()` is true.
+Can set up DND all day, or set a certain period of DND

 ### 6.2、Alarm setting
 The bracelet only supports 5 alarm clocks.
 Each alarm clock has the `alarmId` in `WristbandAlarm` as the unique flag, so the value of `alarmId` is 0-4.
 The time information of the alarm clock is year, month, day, hour, minute.

 The repetition period of the alarm is marked with `repeat`.
 If `repeat` is 0, it means no repetition, then it will only take effect once at the set time.
 If `repeat` is not 0, the year, month, and day will be ignored, and it will take effect multiple times at some point in the set day.
 Whether the alarm is turned on or not using `enable`.
 It's worth noting that if `repeat` is 0 and the time set is less than the current time, then you should force `enable` to be false.

+You can set a label for the alarm clock setting, but the length of the label cannot exceed 32 bytes, and the excess will be ignored.

 Request alarms with `WristbandManager#requestAlarmList()`.
 Set alarms by `WristbandManager#setAlarmList(@Nullable List<WristbandAlarm> alarmList)`.
 It's important to note that you must set all the alarms you want to save at the same time, so you need to pass in a List here.
 If only one alarm is set, all other alarm information will be lost.